MINDFUL EATING - TOP TIPS

 A Mindful Summer Salad

 Take time to prepare this is a really easy salad to nourish ourselves on these wonderful hot Summer days.
+Just click on the beautiful image below to view Freddie Sheen's recipe.

 With thanks to roaming chef, Freddie Sheen, for supplying the recipe.